-To create the MBA network associated to a Pass-thru External RADIUS accept policy.
-Take the following steps:
+Use this procedure to create the MBA network associated to a Pass-thru External RADIUS accept policy.

 - 1. Configure a RADIUS server for AAA authentication. - Log in to ExtremeCloud IQ Controller and go to Onboard > AAA > Radius Server and add a new RADIUS server. - Configure the following parameters: